 NASA's Technology Readiness Level (TRL) is an ordinal classification system that allows comparison of the degree of maturity of technologies under development.
-TRLs range from 1 to 9 (see Section 2.1.2.2, Table 1 for TRL definitions), and these indicate completion of increasingly demanding proof-of-performance criteria at various stages of a technology development.
-Figure 2 shows the progression of TRL goals for two ESTO programs, for flight validation, and for future science missions.
+TRLs range from 1 to 9 (see Section 2.1.2.2, Table 1 for TRL definitions) and indicate completion of increasingly demanding proof-of-performance criteria at various stages of a technology development.

+Figure 1 shows the progression of TRL goals for current ESTO programs and for flight validation under this solicitation.

-Figure 2.
-TRL Ranges for Technology Development Programs and Science Missions
+Figure 1.
+TRL Ranges for Technology Development Programs